heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Editing as a component of content strategy

-> As their content specialists, the more we know about solid editorial practices, the better we can help our clients with the transition to the new world of distributed online publishing. p.
+> As their content specialists, the more we know about solid editorial practices, the better we can help our clients with the transition to the new world of distributed online publishing. @kissaneElementsContentStrategy2011 p.
 21

 ##

 > Editorial work is so closely related to content strategy that questions about the difference between the two often arise.
 From the outside, content strategy can look quite a lot like the sort of editing found in magazines and newspapers.
-The editorial world, and that of publishing in general, has a lot to offer us.
-Kissane p.16
+The editorial world, and that of publishing in general, has a lot to offer us. @kissaneElementsContentStrategy2011 p.16

 ## Die Relevanz der Redaktion, Redakteur:innen als Vertreter:innen der Lesenden

 ## Roles of the content strategist and the editor in chief

 > They also need someone to decide how best to communicate it, who should make it, and so on—a sort of combination editor-in-chief and air traffic controller.
-They need a content strategist.
-Kissane, p.1
+They need a content strategist. @kissaneElementsContentStrategy2011 p.1

 ##

-> Those who do content strategy work from within organizations tend to fill roles quite similar to those of a traditional managing editor: they plan and oversee the communication of new themes and ideas, manage schedules, and collaborate with writers and other content producers.
-Kissane p.
-69
+> Those who do content strategy work from within organizations tend to fill roles quite similar to those of a traditional managing editor: they plan and oversee the communication of new themes and ideas, manage schedules, and collaborate with writers and other content producers. @kissaneElementsContentStrategy2011 p.69

 ## Example